-External Benchmarking.
-In 2016, as in past years, the Compensation and Personnel Committee looked to competitive market compensation data for companies comparable to ITT to establish overall policies and programs that address executive compensation, benefits and perguisites in line with its stated pay philosophy.
+In 2017, as in past years, the Compensation and Personnel Committee looked to competitive market compensation data for companies comparable to ITT to establish overall policies and programs that address executive compensation, benefits and perguisites in line with its stated pay philosophy.

-For 2016 pay decisions for the CEO and CFO, the Company used a peer group of 16 companies comparable to ITT in terms of revenue, market capitalization and industry in order to better evaluate executive compensation market practices (the "Representative Peer Group").
+For 2017 pay decisions for the CEO and CFO, the Company used a peer group of 16 companies comparable to ITT in terms of revenue, market capitalization and industry in order to better evaluate executive compensation market practices (the "Representative Peer Group").
 The CEO and CFO roles are more easily compared from company to company because their pay is disclosed in each company's proxy statement.
-The 2016 Representative Peer Group consisted of the following companies:
+The 2017 Representative Peer Group consisted of the following companies:

-Representative Peer Group Actuant Corporation (ATU) Flowserve Corporation (FLS) AMETEK, Inc. (AME) Harsco Corporation (HSC) Barnes Group, Inc. (B) Hubbell Incorporated (HUB) Carlisle Companies Inc. (CSL) IDEX Corporation (IEX) Colfax Corporation (CFX) Nordson Corporation (NDSN) Crane Co.
-(CR) Roper Industries, Inc. (ROP) EnPro Industries, Inc. (NPO) SPX Flow Inc. (FLOW) Esterline Technologies Corp (ESL) Woodward, Inc. (WWD)
+Representative Peer Group

+Actuant Corporation (ATU) EnPro Industries, Inc. (NPO) Nordson Corporation (NDSN) AMETEK, Inc. (AME) Esterline Technologies Corp (ESL) Roper Industries, Inc. (ROP) Barnes Group, Inc. (B) Flowserve Corporation (FLS) SPX Flow Inc. (FLOW) Carlisle Companies Inc. (CSL) Harsco Corporation (HSC) Woodward, Inc. (WWD) Colfax Corporation (CFX) Hubbell Incorporated (HUB) Crane Co.
+(CR) IDEX Corporation (IEX)

 The Compensation and Personnel Committee annually reviews and evaluates this Representative Peer Group to ensure that it remains appropriate.
-For 2016, SPX Flow, Inc. replaced SPX in the Representative Peer Group, following SPX Flow's spin-off from SPX Corporation in late 2015.

 The Compensation and Personnel Committee's review of external market data also included, as the primary reference for the other NEOs (and as a secondary reference for the CEO and CFO), analysis of the Willis Towers Watson Compensation Data Bank (the "CDB") and other compensation survey information provided by Pay Governance.
-In particular, the Compensation and Personnel Committee's analysis used a benchmark group of 70 companies from the Industrials, Materials, and Energy sectors that were available in the CDB with annual revenue between approximately \$1.25 billion and \$5 billion, in order to provide a representative sample of the Company's broader market for executive talent (see Appendix A attached).
+In particular, the Compensation and Personnel Committee's analysis used a benchmark group of 70 companies from the Industrials, Materials, and Energy sectors that were available in the CDB during 2015 with annual revenue between approximately \$1.25 billion and \$5 billion, in order to provide a representative sample of the Company's broader market for executive talent (see Appendix C attached).